-PSG encourages our clients to start with a smaller team size of 8-10 resources per program to prove out a process and then scale once the program has been optimized for performance.
+PSG encourages our clients to start with a smaller team size of 8—10 resources per program to establish a process and then scale once the program has been optimized for performance.
 Unlike larger RPO players, we have structured our organization and performance management systems to handle smaller program sizes.

 What does success look like?